Abdirashid Shermarke

-Early years
+Early life

 Abdirashid Ali Sharmarke was born in 1919 in the town of Harardhere in the north-central Mudug region of Somalia.
 His father was from the Osman Mohamud Majeerteen branch of the Darod clan and his mother from the Habar Gidir clan.

 Raised in Mogadishu by his mother, Sharmarke attended Qur'anic schools and completed his elementary education in 1936.
 He then embarked on a career as a trader and later as a civil servant in the Italian colonial administration.

 In 1943, the year of its inauguration, Sharmarke joined the incipient Somali Youth League political party.
 He entered the British administration's civil service the following year.

 While still a civil servant, Sharmarke completed his secondary education in 1953.
 He earned a scholarship to study at the Sapienza University of Rome, where he obtained a BA in Political Science.
 In 1960, his son, Omar Abdirashid Ali Sharmarke, who would later become Prime Minister of the Somali Transitional Federal Government, was born.